Xolani-M/waste-sorting-api/README.md

 # Waste Sorting API 🌱

+---

+## 📜 *Legend Has It...* 📜

+Whispers in the wind speak of an ancient, well-documented README... but alas, that day is not today. 🏺✨

+For now, brave adventurer, you may find the code ahead but beware—some details remain lost in the sands of time (a.k.a., "coming soon").

+Fear not!
+The scrolls of knowledge shall be updated in due time.
+Until then, proceed with curiosity and perhaps a bit of luck. 🍀

+---

 ## Overview
 The Waste Sorting API is a Spring Boot application developed for Enviro365, designed to promote sustainable waste management practices.
 It serves as the backend system for a mobile application that provides guidance on proper waste disposal techniques and encourages recycling habits.